CBIIT/bento-docs/configuration/static-pages.md

 # Static Pages

 ## Introduction
 There are a number of static pages that are available for the Bento framework.
 These are traditionally available by navigating to the "About" link on the Navigation Bar.
+In the example below, the static pages are "Bento", "Resources", and "GraphQL".

 ![About on Navigation Bar](../assets/static-pages-bento.png)